-- Right click on the SkipRearm registry and set its value to 1.
+- Right-click on the SkipRearm registry and set its value to 1.

 The above-explained command increases the number of attempts to 8.
 Hence the user avails a registration extension of 240 days.
-Coupled with initial 3 attempts (120 days) of slmgr, user has effectively 360 days of extension in the windows activation.
+Coupled with initial 3 attempts (120 days) of slmgr, the user has effectively 360 days of extension in the windows activation.

 Situation 2: Visual Basic Library missing

 Windows Server License Manager Script is a tool based on visual basic library and sometimes the command may not work due to lack of presence of this library.
-This is problem most users need solution to if the command is not working in the first ever attempt on a system.
+This is a problem most users need a solution to if the command is not working in the first ever attempt on a system.
 The solution to this problem can be implemented by following these steps:

 - Open C drive